What is Shatavari?

 – Menopausal hot flashes

-The nourishing properties of Shatavari are used in Ayurveda to support a number of functions and systems in the body:
+The nourishing properties of Shatavari are used in Ayurveda to support several functions and systems in the body:

 – Inflammation of the urinary tract